|Tabby, pure black, bronze, red, blue, white-striped

 You can begin training as early as 3 weeks.
 By the time they come home to you at 8–12 weeks, they should already have the concept down.
 However, you will want to give them a little window of time to get used to the house to know precisely where their litter box is.

-Highlander cats require minimum grooming, and they do most of the hard work for you.
+Highlander cats require minimal grooming, and they do most of the hard work for you.
 These cats, like most, are incredibly tidy and love to self-clean.
 However, to cut back on the chance of hairballs or excessive shedding, you can lightly brush them once a week.

 Health and Conditions